bhavanishanker-png/bitespeed_assignment/README.md

 - **POST** `/url` with a JSON body to shorten a URL.
 - **GET** `/url?short_url=https://short.ly/abc123` to retrieve the original URL.

----

-This should cover how the endpoints work in a simplified text format!

----

 **URL Shortener API**